Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 **How to design domain logic.** It may be an extremely interesting and helpful discussion, or it may turn into a useless argument.
 When it goes bad, it's usually because we're trying to discuss insignificant details and lower-level things.
 Where do we put arguments?
 What about dependency injection?
 How do we use instance variables?
 Ughh!

-**Different interpretation of common terminology.** What do we mean when we say “interactor” what about “architecture”?
+**Different interpretation of common terminology.** What do we mean when we say "interactor" what about "architecture"?
 Is it a _state_ when we're just passing values from function to function?
 Is duck typing _really_ an absence of types?
 What is a type, anyway?
-What does it mean to write “object oriented” code?
-What about “functional” approach?
+What does it mean to write "object oriented" code?
+What about "functional" approach?
 Do we need [immutability in OO design](https://www.yegor256.com/2014/06/09/objects-should-be-immutable.html)?
 Those topics lead to endless discussions with little output.

 As much as I love learning about new things, those arguments are extremely energy-draining.
 I've been thinking: since we're usually reiterating over the same thing, why don't we just dump the knowledge somewhere?
 That's what I'm going to do.